VooDoo Blue

 VooDoo Blue was a rock/alternative band from Baltimore, Maryland, that featured Dan Book on vocals and guitar, Clunky on bass and vocals, Justin Posner on the drums, and originally, Mike Abrian on lead vocals.
 The band was formed in the late 1990s.
 Since the debut of their 2006 album Smile 'n' Nod, VooDoo Blue has released under the independent record label DCide.
+In 2004 VooDoo Blue opened for HFStival.

+The band is known for their punk influences and lyrics tackling themes such as teen suicide, street mugging, and misspent youth.
+A video was created for “Bobby Know-It-All” the lead single of their 2006 album Smile 'n' Nod.
+Directed by Mr. Oz, the video takes visual inspiration from DC and Marvel Comics.